Saturday, August 16, 2008

 I KNOW!!!
 You are seriously asking how I can post three reads this week.
 Well, I'm just good (just kidding).
 My sick child is finally sleeping soundly and I'm taking a moment of peace and reflection to spread the word for some wonderful reads and to amaze one and all I'm actually about to recommend a self-help book.
 Yes, I actually read more than teen fantasy.
 Just wait and I will amaze you at the various types of books that I end up reading.

-The Fearless Pregnancy: Wisdom and Reassurance from a Doctor, a Midwife, and a Mom
+Name: The Fearless Pregnancy: Wisdom and Reassurance from a Doctor, a Midwife, and a Mom

 Author: Victoria Clayton, Stuart Fischbein, and Joyce Weckl